My Dinner

 Ingredients

-• 1 teaspoon mustard you can use German mustard or Dijon mustard as a substitute.
+• 3 teaspoon mustard Use German mustard (affiliate link) or substitute with Dijon mustard (affiliate link)

-• 30 g chives can be replaced with spring onions or parsley
+• 1 oz (30 g) chives can be replaced with spring onions or parsley

 Instructions

-• Wash the potatoes and boil them in salted water until soft.
+• Wash the potatoes thoroughly and boil them in salted water until tender but not overcooked.

-• In the meantime, finely chop the onions.
+• Meanwhile, peel and finely chop the onions.

-• Leave the salad to rest for about an hour, for the flavours to develop and the dressing to absorb.
+• Let the salad rest for at least one hour to allow the flavors to develop and the dressing to absorb.
+For the best results, let it sit overnight.

 Nutrition